Achievable logoAchievable logo

 Olfaction (smell)

-Within the superior nasal cavity is a specialized region called the olfactory epithelium, which houses olfactory receptor neurons—a type of bipolar sensory neuron.
-From the apical surface of this tissue, the neurons have dendrites that extend into the surrounding mucus.
+In the superior nasal cavity, a specialized region called the olfactory epithelium contains olfactory receptor neurons, which are bipolar sensory neurons.
+At the apical surface of this tissue, these neurons extend dendrites into the surrounding mucus.

-When air is inhaled, odorant molecules dissolve in the mucus and bind to carrier proteins that help deliver them to the olfactory dendrites.
-These odorants then bind to G protein–coupled receptors on the dendritic membrane, creating a graded membrane potential.
+When you inhale, odorant molecules dissolve in the mucus and bind to carrier proteins that help deliver them to the olfactory dendrites.
+The odorants then bind to G protein-coupled receptors on the dendritic membrane, producing a graded membrane potential.

-The axon of each olfactory neuron projects through an olfactory foramen in the cribriform plate of the ethmoid bone to reach the brain.
-Groups of these axons form the olfactory tract, which connects to the olfactory bulb on the ventral side of the frontal lobe.
+Each olfactory neuron’s axon passes through an olfactory foramen in the cribriform plate of the ethmoid bone to reach the brain.
+Bundles of these axons form the olfactory tract, which connects to the olfactory bulb on the ventral side of the frontal lobe.

-From there, signals travel to several brain regions, including the cerebrum—specifically the primary olfactory cortex located in the inferior and medial regions of the temporal lobe—and to parts of the limbic system and hypothalamus, where smells can trigger emotional memories.
-Notably, smell is unique in that it does not synapse in the thalamus before reaching the cerebral cortex, which helps explain why odors strongly evoke emotions and memories.
+From the olfactory bulb, signals travel to several brain regions, including the cerebrum - specifically the primary olfactory cortex in the inferior and medial regions of the temporal lobe - as well as parts of the limbic system and hypothalamus, where smells can trigger emotional memories.
+Smell is unusual because it does not synapse in the thalamus before reaching the cerebral cortex, which helps explain why odors can strongly evoke emotions and memories.

 The nasal epithelium, including the olfactory cells, is exposed to potentially harmful airborne chemicals.
-As a result, olfactory neurons are routinely replaced.
-When new neurons form, their axons grow along existing pathways in the cranial nerve to reconnect with targets in the olfactory bulb.
+For that reason, olfactory neurons are routinely replaced.
+As new neurons form, their axons grow along existing pathways in the cranial nerve to reconnect with targets in the olfactory bulb.

 Olfactory system